neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 # Verify the installation:
 ## NanoDip starting of one test run
-With a Minion (containing a flow cell) connected to the USB3 port of the control PC, Select Start test run (above the red arrow)
+With a Minion (containing a flow cell) connected to the USB3 port of the control PC, Select Start test run (above the red circle "1").
-A six minute test run should be initiated.
+A six minute test run (with a total run time of app.
+11 minutes) will be initiated.
 Depending on the age of your flow cell you could see read generated in MinKnow.

 ## Activate playback run.
 In the reference files you downloaded there is a "raw" fast 5.
 In very simple terms, this is a recording of all electric signals obtained during sequencing a human sample in our lab.
-Upon activation of a playback run, simulation of a sequencing run is initiated.
+Upon activation of a playback run, simulation of this "old" sequencing run is initiated.
 The  signals recorded in our lab for one selected sample are send form the Minion sequencing unit to the control PC for verification of the setup.Playback runs can be used for other test purposes as well.

 *All Signals monitored in the setting do not reflect the sample you loaded in the flow cell*.
 During the test phase, do not load you flow cell with relevant samples.